symphonists/dashboard/README.markdown

 2. Enable it by selecting "Dashboard" in the list, choose Enable from the with-selected menu, then click Apply
 3. Navigate to the Dashboard from the "Dashboard" link in the primary navigation

+## Setting the Dashboard as the user's default

+Once installed "Dashboard" will appear in the "Default area" dropdown when you create a new author.
+If you choose this, the author will be shown the dashboard when they log in.

 ## Core panel types